Skipper-116/saf/README.md

 1. PHP: Install PHP 8.2.0 by following the official documentation.
 2. Composer: Install Composer by following the official documentation.
 3. Git: Install Git by following the official documentation.
+4. Laravel: Install Laravel 11 by following the official documentation.
+5. MySQL: Install MySQL by following the official documentation.
+6. Ubuntu: Install Ubuntu 20.04 LTS by following the official documentation.

+### Note:
+This guide assumes that you have PHP, Composer, Git, Laravel, MySQL, and Ubuntu installed on your system.
+If you haven't installed these tools yet, please refer to the official documentation for installation instructions.

+Also note this was being developed on a Mac, and did not manage to install the old version of PHP as is required.

 ## Step 1: Clone the Project
 1. Open your terminal and navigate to the directory where you want to clone the project.